Kiuryy/Bookmark_Sidebar/README.md

 ### License

-This project is licensed under the GNU General Public License v3.0 - see the [license file](license.txt) for details
+This project is licensed under the GNU General Public License v3.0 - see the [license file](license.txt) for details.

 ### Contact

-If you have questions, problems or ideas, please do not hesitate to contact me at <a href="mailto:p.koenig@blockbyte.de">p.koenig@blockbyte.de</a>
+If you have questions, problems or ideas, please do not hesitate to contact me at <a href="mailto:p.koenig@blockbyte.de">p.koenig@blockbyte.de</a>.